PrestaShop/prestashop.github.io/news/_posts/2020-03-20-ps17-patch-release-lifecycle.md

 This project management rule might be seen as harsh, because it means that if you do not upgrade to PrestaShop 1.7.7.0, you shop will use an outdated and unmaintained version and become possibly vulnerable to newly found security issues.

-However this rule is actually dictated by the availability of our resources.
+However this rule is actually dictated by the current very wide scope of the PrestaShop project.
 Very often, maintainers are working both on a patch release and the next minor release.
 For example 2 weeks ago work was happening on both 1.7.6.4 patch release development and 1.7.7.0 Feature Freeze.
-The scope of PrestaShop project is very wide and outlengths current team resources, so maintainers need to focus their efforts on the most important components.
+The scope of PrestaShop project is very wide which is why maintainers need to focus their efforts on the most important components.

+We are working to make the maintainers team grow (and be ablet to handle a wider scope) with not only new PrestaShop employees, [but also with external people](https://github.com/PrestaShop/open-source/issues/11).
-If one day our team grows, we might be able to provide patch releases on more versions, like two or three of them, or provide [Long Term Support](https://en.wikipedia.org/wiki/Long-term_support) releases.
-Until then the current rule will be applied.
+When the team grows, it could be able to provide patch releases on more versions, like two or three of them, or provide [Long Term Support](https://en.wikipedia.org/wiki/Long-term_support) releases.

 ### Six weeks is a long time: if a major bug is reported, merchants need to wait up to six weeks before being provided a patched version

-Just like previous answer, six weeks is a timeslot that was dictated by the availability of our resources  to deliver quality software regularly rather than a choice.
+This six weeks timeslot is actually a balanced answer to a complex issue : the benefits of releasing often versus the cost of a release.

+**There are 3 sets of costs to a release.**

+The first is the cost of building it.

 Each PrestaShop patch release is a costly operation.
 It involves:
 - Maintainers time to create, validate and merge the bug fixes